MyckaellS/Sales-Overview-Dashboard/README.md

 ### Worksheet 3: Sales by Zip

 The third dashboard visualizes sales by location, allowing for the identification of key markets.
-This creates an channel for understanding how geographic distribution may influence delivery logistics and product preferences.
+This creates a channel for understanding how geographic distribution may influence delivery logistics and product preferences.

 ### Worksheet 4: Sales by Seller